Neraud/release-watcher/docs/Configuration.md

 The metrics will be availble on <http://[host_ip]:[port]/>

+The exported metrics are :

-A single gauge is exported : `releasewatcher_new_releases_total`, and it counts the number of missed releases.
+* `releasewatcher_new_releases_total` : the number of missed releases
+* `releasewatcher_release_age_seconds` : the age (in seconds) of the current release
+  * this metric doesn't handle timezones well, so it should be used at the days scope to make sense
+  * if the current release is not found (too old to be on the first *page* of results), it will be set to +Inf

-If has the following labels :
+These metrics have the following labels :

 * `name` : the watcher name
 * `type` : the watcher type